Skip Bayless: Radio

 In 1991, Bayless began a two-year stint hosting a sports talk radio show from 6–8 p.m.
 Monday through Friday for Dallas radio station KLIF.
-In 1994, he became one of the original investors in the Fort Worth radio station KTCK ("the Ticket"), and hosted The Skip Bayless Show from 6–9 a.m. weekdays from 1994–96.
+In 1994, he became one of the original investors in the Fort Worth radio station KTCK ("the Ticket"), and hosted The Skip Bayless Show from 6–9 a.m. weekdays from 1994 to 1996.
 In 1996, the original owners sold the station to Cumulus Media, which bought out Bayless's contract.
 Also in the mid-1990s, he was a frequent guest on ESPN Radio's first national weekday show, The Fabulous Sports Babe.
 After moving to Chicago, he began making regular appearances on Chet Coppock's show on the Sporting News Radio network, Coppock On Sports.
 In 2001, he became the primary guest host of the syndicated radio program, The Jim Rome Show.
 Soon thereafter, Bayless began co-hosting a weekend show on ESPN Radio with former SportsCenter anchor Larry Beil, which aired until 2004, when he moved full-time into television.